pinedakevin/Game_Project/README.md

-> :warning: **If you are current student at the University of Utah**:
+> :warning: **If you are a current student at the University of Utah**:
 >
-> Plagirisim is against the School of Computings code of conduct.
+> Plagiarism is against the School of Computing's code of conduct.
-> All work done here was from scract and/or skeleton code provided by the class.
+> All work done here was from scratch and/or skeleton code provided by the class.
 >
 > You will learn nothing if you cheat.
 You are cheating on yourself.
 > This project made me into a great programmer.
 Do the same for yourself.
 >
-> The project is only to showcase my past work and show compentency in this subject
+> The project is only to showcase my past work and show competency in this subject